AkashJeedigunta/newPortfolio-main/replit.md

 This is a modern portfolio website for a full-stack developer built with React and Express.
 The application features a responsive design with a portfolio showcase, contact functionality, and admin capabilities.
 It serves as both a personal branding platform and a demonstration of modern web development skills, showcasing experience in full-stack JavaScript development with 11+ years of industry experience.

+**Current Status**: Portfolio is fully built and deployed-ready for GitHub Pages with index.html in root folder and optimized assets.

 ## User Preferences

 Preferred communication style: Simple, everyday language.